scaleway/scaleway-cli/README.md

 go install github.com/scaleway/scaleway-cli/v2/cmd/scw@latest
 ```

-Dependencies: We only use go [Modules](https://github.com/golang/go/wiki/Modules) with vendoring.

 ### Build with Docker

 You can build the `scw` CLI with Docker.
 If you have Docker installed, you can run: